 “A match made in heaven” and “The best traditional Irish band” – Dolly Parton on her collaboration with Altan on her albums Heartsongs (1994) and Little Sparrow (2001)

-The spirit and sound of Altan comes from the deep and rich musical tradition of their native Co.
-Donegal.
-On one of his many visits to the Donegal Gaeltacht of Gaoth Dobhair, Belfast born flute player Frankie Kennedy met fiddler and singer Maire?ad Ni?
-Mhaonaigh, sparking off a deep musical connection, marriage in 1981, and a journey that took them all over the world.
+The spirit and sound of Altan comes from the deep and rich musical tradition of their native County Donegal.
+On one of his many visits to the Donegal Gaeltacht of Gaoth Dobhair, Belfast-born flute player Frankie Kennedy met fiddler and singer Mairéad Ní Mhaonaigh, sparking off a deep musical connection, marriage in 1981, and a journey that took them all over the world.
 Their vision was to bring the unique repertoire of Donegal music to the world and that mission is still as strong as ever.

 In celebration of the band’s latest album, The Gap of Dreams, the band has brought their music all over Europe and Ireland, the US and Canada, Japan, Australia and even North Africa.
 The latest album celebrates the roots of their music in Donegal folklore.
-It was recorded in the Attica Studios in the mountains of Donegal which contributed to a wonderful atmosphere which permeated throughout the recording.
-The title refers to that ‘gap’ or ‘door’ between this and the ‘other world.’
-The older fiddlers , whom they got their music from, always associated with the “other world” as the source for their music and inspiration.
-They would describe poetically about encountering the fairy folk or listening to tunes on the wind or on the shore listening to the sound of the waves.
+It was recorded in the Attica Studios in the mountains of Donegal which contributed to a wonderful atmosphere that permeated the recording.
+The title refers to that “gap” or “door” between this and the “other world.”
+The older fiddlers always associated the “other world” with the source of their music and inspiration.
+They would poetically describe encountering the fairy folk or listening to tunes on the wind or in the sound of the waves.